hossam-magdy/Full-Stack-Web-Developer-Nanodegree-Projects/3.LogAnalysis/README.md

 # Full Stack Nanodegree Project: Log Analysis

 ## What is this project?
 What does it do?
-It is an *internal reporting tool* that prints out reports (in plain text) based on the data in the database of *newspaper site*.
+An *internal reporting tool* that prints out reports (in plain text) based on the data in the database of *newspaper site*.
 This reporting tool is a Python program using the psycopg2 module to connect to the database.

 It is designed to answer 3 questions from database:
 1. What are the most popular three articles of all time?